cs3org/reva/docs/content/en/docs/Tutorials/share-tutorial.md

 This should start two Reva daemon (revad) services at the aforementioned endpoints.

 ## 5. Invitation Workflow
-Before we start sharing files, we need to invite users belonging to different mesh providers so that file sharing can we initiated.
+Before we start sharing files, we need to invite users belonging to different mesh providers so that file sharing can be initiated.
 ### 5.1 Generate invite token
 Generate an invite token for user einstein on CERNBox:
 ```